Where great minds share great innovations

 “The Mimics Innovation Awards celebrate some of the most meaningful innovations and open our minds to what possibilities we never even imagined before, with far-reaching impact.
 It is a moment each year when we can reward the hard work and dedication from many around the globe who have dedicated their lives to creating a better and healthier world.”

 Acknowledging Excellence in Engineering on Anatomy

 Since 2005, Materialise supports researchers and their cutting-edge work through the Mimics Innovation Awards.
 With this competition, we recognize some of the industry’s most recent and important achievements.
 Materialise is committed to making the world a better and healthier place through Engineering on Anatomy.
 We are proud that leading researchers use Materialise Mimics software to achieve the same goal.

-Winners will receive a monetary prize to further their research, regardless of the discipline.
+Winners will be offered a publication upon peer-review in Springer’s 3D Printing in Medicine journal, a Materialise webinar to present their research and a monetary prize to further their research, regardless of the discipline.
 Researchers within universities, hospitals, medical device companies and research centers who use Materialise Mimics software are encouraged to submit their paper.

 5 reasons to participate in the Mimics Innovation Awards

 - Publish in Springer’s 3D Printing in Medicine journal (upon peer review)